A PROBLEM ONLY GETTING WORST

 Reusable Product Packaging Initiative

 No movement has grown overnight but with babysteps we can get to something much bigger.
 We’re in this for the long haul.
-Some product packaging The Coldest Water will leverage will now be re-usable durable,& recyclable packaging (for groceries etc) as we commit more to our initiatives.
+Some product packaging The Coldest Water will now be re-usable durable, & recyclable packaging (for groceries etc.), As we want to commit more to our initiatives.

 On every bag – The Coldest Ocean Initiative is listed, so the intention of scaling this initiative is intentional and we hope it will spread globally over the long term.